 Students will explore the evolution of the Earth and life through geologic time.
 Origin of the earth, its oceans and atmosphere, evolution of plants and animals, plate tectonics, changes in the continents through time, sedimentary deposits and environments, fossils, geologic time.
-No prerequisites but GEOL& 101 recommended.
+No prerequisites but GEOL 101/101L recommended; concurrent enrollment in GEOL 102L.
 Coursework will include some college level writing and math.